An Israeli soldier holds an Israeli flag at Birkenau (Auschwitz) concentration camp. A symbol of what we have gone through as a nation.

 8. We must build a strong deterrent force, our aim must be to prevent a war.

 9. A battle, or war, ends when both sides realize they have more to lose than to gain at this point.
 We must convince the attacker that he has much to lose and little to gain by continuing his attack on us.
-We must create a situation where the enemy realizes that the danger of ongoing war outweighs the risks.
+We must create a situation where the enemy realizes that that the danger of ongoing war outweighs the risks.

 11. We must know as much as possible about our enemies, their abilities and tools, strategies and objectives.

-12. You must understand the enemies Value System.
-We have to internalize the enemies value system.
+12. You must understand the enemies' Value System.
+We have to internalize the enemies' value system.
 We must not superimpose our own value system on the enemy as this will lead to incorrect expectations and incorrect preparation and reaction on our side.

-The Jews in Europe judged the Nazis based on their own value system and logic.
+The Jews in Europe judged the Nazis rhetoric on their own value system and logic.
 "They will never kill us all, it makes no sense, they need us for the war effort.
 It is illogical to kill productive workers."